mozilla/autophone/USAGE.md

 file, copy [`autophone.ini.example`](autophone.ini.example) to `autophone.ini` and edit it to suit your needs.

+Note that if you wish to use Autophone as a service with the --reboot-on-error command line option, the user that autophone.py runs under must be able to execute sudo reboot without requiring a password.

 #### autophone.py command line options

         Usage: autophone.py [options]